DefGuard/docs/in-depth/architecture.md

 # Architecture Overview

-Below you can see Defguard architecture in [C4 model](https://c4model.com/) divided into context, containers, components and code.
+Below you can see Defguard architecture in [C4 model](https://c4model.com/) divided into context, containers and components.

 ## Context